nulib-oer/emps/text/900-appendix-math.md

 *Calculating the p-value*

 Note: this calculation presumes that you have understood the discussion about hypothesis testing earlier on in this book.
-If you are unsure, take a few minutes to refresh your memory on the contents of [ch05](./hypothesis-testing.html).
+If you are unsure, take a few minutes to refresh your memory on the contents of the chapter on _Hypothesis Testing_.

 Our regression result suggests that $b=11.6$.
 However, this is an *estimate*, and therefore there is some uncertainty around this number, which is expressed in the standard error.
 Table 8.1 (and 2) tells us this error is $0.62$.
 Next, we need a decision rule: how unlikely do we think the p-value can be before we think this result is implausible?
 Let's set it as $\alpha=0.05$: if the probability of getting this particular $b$ is less than $5\%$ (assuming a world where the null hypothesis is true) we will reject the null hypothesis.